kkhchung/pyme-psf-extraction/README.md

 * Use **InterpolatePSF** to resample PSF.
 Testing.
 Very slow.

+## To install:
+* Run the follow in the project folder. python setup.py develop

 ## To do's
 * Documentation
 * Change some of the parameters from pixel size to nanometer
 * Metadata
 * Label graphs
+* Add rebuilt recipe